Effece/Effece/README.md

-# Effece, Effeceus
+# Effece

-Hi, I suppose.
-I'm a french 15 years old usual developer.
+Hi.
+I'm a 16yo programmer.
-I mainly use Python, but I'm also trying to learn new languages, like Java or C / C++.
+I mainly use Python, but I'm also trying to learn new languages, like Java, C / C++ (also D), Pascal...
-I like to create simple programs and make them complex slowly.
+I have nothing to say other than the fact that I have nothing to say making me say something which isn't nothing as I said before.